Cache What Lasts: Token Retention for Memory-Bounded KV Cache in LLMs: Methodology

 Token retention provides a more suitable abstraction.
 Instead of asking ``how much should token $i$ contribute \emph{now}?'' it asks ``how important is token $i$ for the long run, and for how long should it stay in the cache?''
 Concretely, each token $i$ receives a scalar retention score $\beta_i \in [0,1]$ based only on information available at creation time (its representation, layer, and head), and its effective contribution at future step $t$ decays as $\beta_i^{t-i}$.
 This yields a smooth, exponentially decaying retention curve that is aligned naturally with long-term utility under memory constraints.}

-\textbf{Brain-inspired Interpretation.} Our proposed retention-gated attention bears a natural connection to the classical Ebbinghaus's forgetting curve theory~\citep{ebbinghaus2013image}, which models human memory retention as an exponential decay over time.
-A common approximation of human retention rate is $R = \exp(-tS)$, where $t$ is the time and $S$ is the memory strength determining how fast $R$ decays over time in the absence of training~\citep{wozniak1995two}.
+\textbf{Brain-inspired Interpretation.} Our retention-gated attention bears a natural connection to the Ebbinghaus’s forgetting curve~\citep{ebbinghaus2013image}, which models human memory retention as exponential decay, $R=\exp(-tS)$, where $S$ denotes memory strength~\citep{wozniak1995two}.

-In a similar spirit, our retention-gated attention models the contribution of past tokens as an exponentially decreasing function of their temporal distance from the current step, \ie, $\exp((t-i)\log\beta_i)$.
-Each token begins with full weight ($\bar\alpha_{ii} = 1$), akin to a newly encoded memory, and its influence decays as more tokens arrive, mirroring the drop in recall probability described by the forgetting curve.
-The parameter $\beta$ acts analogously to memory strength $S$: larger values yield more persistent, durable memories, while smaller values indicate weaker memories that fade quickly.

-This connection provides an intuitive justification for our design.
-By embedding a forgetting mechanism into attention, we enable the model to dynamically prioritize recent or intrinsically important tokens while gradually discarding less informative context, mirroring how humans manage limited memory capacity in practice.
-Note that \citet{zhong2024memorybank} also drew on Ebbinghaus’s forgetting curve to construct a long-term memory bank, but their focus was on retrieval-augmented generation, whereas our approach integrates forgetting directly into the attention mechanism.
+Similarly, our retention-gated attention models each token’s contribution as exponentially decaying with temporal distance, $\exp((t-i)\log\beta_i)$.
+Tokens start with full weight and gradually lose influence as new tokens arrive.
+The parameter $\beta$ acts analogously to memory strength: larger values yield more persistent, durable memories, while smaller values indicate weaker memories that fade quickly.
+This design embeds a forgetting mechanism into attention, enabling dynamic prioritization of recent or salient tokens while discarding less useful context, akin to human memory.
+Unlike prior work that applies the forgetting curve to retrieval-augmented generation~\citep{zhong2024memorybank}, we integrate it directly into the attention mechanism.